platipodium/vinos/doc/odd/paper.md

 ### Basic principles

 The ABM is an adaptive model with the **objective** of maximizing profits, subject to environmental, economic, and individual constraints.
-The **adaptation** is currently restricted to the priority change in gear with the shifting priorities VIABLE approach by @Scheffran.
+The **adaptation** is currently restricted to the priority change in gear with the shifting priorities VIABLE approach [@Bendor2019],[@Scheffran2016].

 In the VIABLE approach, each boat carries a list of priorities that are subject to change based on the boats perception of its activities.
 During each haul, the benefits (i.e. the price of the catch times the amount caught) are contrasted with the costs of that haul (wage and fuel) in parallel for all gears available to a boat.
 The value (gain or loss, in €) for each gear type is multiplied by an adaptation rate which is added to the priorities.